coolfav/TheBigBot/README.md

-# cooldiscordbot
+# TheBigBot
-A discord bot that I'm still working on, hopefully can integrate with google, youtube, etc
+A discord bot made using discord.py and cogs that can play music from youtube links, search google images for the top result, roll a dice, perform simple math, and I'll probably add some other miscellaneous functions later.